puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 Because Puppet manages configurations on a variety of systems fulfilling a variety of roles, great Puppet code means flexible and portable Puppet code.
-While the *types* and *providers* that form the core of Puppet's *resource abstraction layer* can translate your Puppet code into the native tools on a wide variety of systems, there is still quite a bit of variation that you must account for on the level of Puppet code itself.
+Though Puppet's *types* and *providers* can translate between Puppet's resource syntax and the native tools on a wide variety of systems, there are still a lot questions that you as a Puppet module developer will need to answer yourself.

 A good rule of thumb is that the resource abstraction layer answers **how** questions, while the Puppet code itself answers **what** questions.

-For example, your Puppet code doesn't need to directly address **how** an Apache package is installed, but depending on whether you're managing a RedHat or Debian system, your Puppet code will need to tell Puppet to manage either the `httpd` or `apache2` package.
+As an example, let's take a look at the `puppetlabs-apache` module.
+While this module's developers rely on Puppet's providers to determine how the Apache package is installed—whether it's handled by `yum`, `apt-get` or another package manager—Puppet doesn't have any way of automatically determining the name of the package that needs to be installed.
+Depending on whether the module is used to manage Apache on a RedHat or Debian system, it will need to manage either the `httpd` or `apache2` package.

+This kind of **what** question is often addressed through a combination of conditional statements and facts or parameters.
 If you look at the `puppetlabs-apache` module on the [Forge](forge.puppet.com), you'll see [this package name and numerous other variables](https://github.com/puppetlabs/puppetlabs-apache/blob/master/manifests/params.pp#L59) set based on an `if` statement using the `osfamily` fact.
 (You may notice that this module uses an un-structured `$::osfamily` format for this fact to